YichaoOU/HemTools/docs/content/HemAgent/index.rst

    run_lsf.py -p HemAgent

-   ## you can use --ncores and --memory to request more. default is 2 cpu, each is 10G.
+   ## you can also use --ncores and --memory to request more. default is 2 cpu, each is 10G.

-   run_lsf.py -p HemAgent --ncores 5 --memory 10000